 Step 1: Fill out an Enquiry Form

-Observation is for the benefit of parents, children and the teacher.
+Observation is for the benefit of parents, children and teacher.

-You are potentially going to be having lessons with me for 8-10 years (sometimes longer!), so we all need to be sure it is going to be the right fit.
+You are potentially going to be having lessons with me for several years (usually 8-10 years... sometimes longer!), so we all need to be sure it is going to be the right fit.
 Enjoy the process.
 Your journey has begun.
 This time of quiet observation will be incredibly valuable.
 Consider these observations to be free lessons!
-When the time comes to start lessons you and your child will be ready and excited to start.
+When the time comes to start you and your child will be prepared and excited to start.